TTimTT/FMAP/README.md

 Extract the content of `fma_metadata` folder into the `data` folder.

 # Usage
-- Generate the corresponding small FMA dataset graph by running `Graph creator.ipynb`
+- Generate the corresponding small FMA dataset graph by running `Graph creator.ipynb`.
+(You only need to do it one time)
 - Put your music in the `audio` folder, you can add as many songs as you wish, each subfolder corresponds to one desired playlist.
 Two Demos folder are included as examples.
 - Run `Extractor.ipynb` to extract the features of each of your songs.
 (It will take some time)
 - Finally, open `Playlist creator.ipynb`.
 Modify the parameters as you like.

+*Note: If you afterwards add other songs to be analyzed, you only need to re-execute `Extractor.ipynb` and `Playlist creator.ipynb`*

 # Troubleshooting
 - You may want to use the provided `environment.yml` conda environment to execute all the scripts properly